DPSablowski/Spectangular/README.md

 objdump -p CroCo | grep NEEDED

-to find the necessary libraries you may to install some of them:
+to find the necessary libraries; you may have to install some of them:

 libcfitsio.so.2